 A bachelor’s degree allows an RN to pursue higher management positions, meaning advancement within the organization and a higher salary.

 The expected pay usually varies by level of education and geographical region.
-For more information about the nursing pay scale in the United States, check here.
+Read more about the nursing salary pay scale in the United States, by state.

 Salary Range for Registered Nurses